therealdreg/nasm_vscode/README.md

 ![alt text](run_build_task.png)

 I added my own pattern-matcher in tasks.json for nasm errors & warning.
-Now you can see the problems window
+Now you can see the "PROBLEMS" VSCODE-Window

 # my setup